Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

     `docker push <youracrusername>.azurecr.io/lpr:v1.1`

-### Use a prebuilt image
-If you want to go straight into action (and save you some precious time in the process), you can use an existing image.

-> To do this, you'll need to change the `lpraimodule`'s `image` to: `initmahesh/lpr:1.0` for the deployment template of your choice (VM or ASE based).

 ## Deploying to IoT Edge Device

 Depending the operations schema, you may end up using an IoT Edge Device, that sits on a Server (we'll call it VM for short), or into an Azure Stack Edge device (ASE).
 There're subtle differences into each.

-> Be it a VM or ASE, make sure you're reflecting your newly pushed `image:` (under "lpraimodule" in the corresponding Deployment Manifest template).
+**Be it a VM or ASE, make sure you're reflecting your newly pushed `image:` (under "lpraimodule" in the corresponding Deployment Manifest template).**

 ### VM based IoT Edge Device
 If you're using a [GPU based VM as your IoT Edge Device](docs/runonvm.md), make sure to follow these step.